 CASE accreditation for a Postgraduate Programme/Course will normally be for five years.
-In exceptional circumstances CASE may grant a short extension of a current accreditation period; for example, to fit in with an institution's internal review period.
+In exceptional circumstances a short extension of a current accreditation period may be granted by CASE; for example, to fit in with an institution's internal review period.